staafl/youtube-bulk-upload-ui/README.md

 - Notify user when upload is complete, e.g. via push notification or by running a shell task.

-- Export list of video URLs on completion.

 - Integrate with ffmpeg for automatic stabilization etc.

 ## Privacy Policy